Declaration of Results

 The candidate induction has been developed to assist people who are thinking about becoming a local government councillor to better understand the role.
 It outlines the responsibilities of council and councillors as well as election and campaigning rules.
 The induction will also serve as a refresher to those who have previously been a councillor and informs them of any recent changes to their obligations in the role.

-The candidate induction is free and is available on the Department of Local Government, Sport and Cultural Industries’ website.
+The candidate induction is free and is available on the Department of Local Government, Sport and Cultural Industries’ website (from 1 July 2023) – click here to access.
 For those who do not have access to the internet, please visit the Shire offices to complete the module online.
 It is important that all prospective candidates complete the registration form at the end of the candidate induction.
 This will ensure your completion is recorded by the department and you can retain the confirmation email for your records.
 The reference number provided with this email, will need to be recorded on the candidate nomination form.

 All candidates nominating for council will be required to declare that they have competed the candidate induction at the time of nomination, which will be verified with the Department.